 - When applied to a building or land, shall include any person holding a written or oral lease of, or who occupies, the whole or a part of such building or land, either alone or with others.

 Construction of terms.
-In the construction of this Code of Ordinances, except as otherwise provided in this Code, words and phrases shall be construed according to the common usage of the language and according to the General Statutes; technical words and phrases, and such as have acquired a peculiar and appropriate meaning in the law, shall be construed and understood accordingly.
+In the construction of this Code of ordinances, except as otherwise provided in this Code, words and phrases shall be construed according to the common usage of the language and according to the General Statutes; technical words and phrases, and such as have acquired a peculiar and appropriate meaning in the law, shall be construed and understood accordingly.

 Gender.
-A word importing the masculine gender only shall extend and be applied to females and to firms, partnerships and corporations as well as to males.
+A word importing the masculine gender shall extend and be applied to females and to firms, partnerships and corporations as well as to males.

 Joint authority.
 All words giving a joint authority to three or more persons or officers shall be construed as giving such authority to a majority of such persons or officers.

 Number.
-A word importing the singular number only may extend and be applied to several persons and things as well as to one person and thing.
+A word importing the singular number may extend and be applied to several persons and things as well as to one person and thing.

 Tense.
 Words used in the past or present tense include the future as well as the past and present.